ansible-collections/ibm_zos_core/docs/source/modules/zos_unarchive.rst

 dest
-  Remote absolute path where the archive should be unpacked.
+  The remote absolute path or data set where the content should be unarchived to.

-  The given path must exist.
-Base directory is not created by this module.
+  *dest* can be a USS file, directory or MVS data set name.

+  If dest has missing parent directories, they will not be created.

   | **required**: False
   | **type**: str

 group
-  Name of the group that should own the filesystem object, as would be fed to chown.
+  Name of the group that will own the file system objects.

   When left unspecified, it uses the current group of the current user unless you are root, in which case it can preserve the previous ownership.

+  This option is only applicable if ``dest`` is USS, otherwise ignored.

   | **required**: False
   | **type**: str

 mode
-  The permissions the resulting filesystem object should have.
+  The permission of the uncompressed files.

+  If ``dest`` is USS, this will act as Unix file mode, otherwise ignored.

+  It should be noted that modes are octal numbers.
+The user must either add a leading zero so that Ansible's YAML parser knows it is an octal number (like ``0644`` or ``01777``)or quote it (like ``'644'`` or ``'1777'``) so Ansible receives a string and can do its own conversion from string into number.
+Giving Ansible a number without following one of these rules will end up with a decimal number which will have unexpected results.

+  The mode may also be specified as a symbolic mode (for example, ``u+rwx`` or ``u=rw,g=r,o=r``) or a special string `preserve`.

+  *mode=preserve* means that the file will be given the same permissions as the source file.

   | **required**: False
   | **type**: str

 owner
-  Name of the user that should own the filesystem object, as would be fed to chown.
+  Name of the user that should own the filesystem object, as would be passed to the chown command.

   When left unspecified, it uses the current user unless you are root, in which case it can preserve the previous ownership.